bracesoftware/DETUtils-Old/docs/d_timers.md

 }
 ```

-- This timer will run itself when the code loads, so every 1 second - a message `"Automatic timer works."` in console will appear.
+- This timer will run itself when the code loads (it's deferred inside `OnDETUtilsInit`), so every 1 second - a message `"Automatic timer works."` in console will appear.

+### Manual timers

 ```pawn
 @task(.type = MANUAL, .interval = 1000, .repeating = true) ManualTimer()